Maxvvellh0use/schedule/README.md

     * MapComponent: the component is responsible for displaying the map.
 Map is powered by Mapbox API.
     * TaskCreatorLayout: takes all of the above components and is responsible for displaying them on the page for creating a new task
 * TaskDescription: the component is responsible for displaying the selected task.
-* TaskPage: from the global state is used app.mode, app.language, app.errorText, app.loading, allEventsData the component is responsible for the ability to delete an event and leave a feedback.
+* TaskPage: from the global state is used app.mode, app.language, app.errorText, app.loading, allEventsData.
+The component is responsible for the ability to delete an event and leave a feedback.
 If the description of the event contains a link to a markdown document, the page displays its content.
 Otherwise, a small table with event fields (Task Description component).
-* TopPanel: from the global state is used app.mode, app.language, app.accessability, allEventsData  the component is responsible for displaying table header and contains a switch for the "student-mentor" mod, a link for downloading the schedule in available formats, "Create event button" in mentor's mode.
+* TopPanel: from the global state is used app.mode, app.language, app.accessability, allEventsData.
+The component is responsible for displaying table header and contains a switch for the "student-mentor" mod, a link for downloading the schedule in available formats, "Create event button" in mentor's mode.
-* UserColorSettings: from the global state is used app.language the component is responsible for rendering the modal window of the table color settings
+* UserColorSettings: from the global state is used app.language.
+The component is responsible for rendering the modal window of the table color settings